 Credits and Attribution:You warrant that the piece is yours or you are authorized to use it.
 You may be asked to sign a release attesting to that fact.
 Use inline hypeprlinks rather than footnotes where applicable.
 A list of sources can be used in lieu of a bibliography.

 Byline:Please provide your name as you would like it to appear.
 Also provide a short biography and a link to your blog, personal website, FaceBook page, Twitter, LinkedIn, and/or email.
 If applicable, indicate that you have published the article elsewhere or that it is an excerpt from your (linked) book.

 Payment As a service to the HBCU

 community, our publication is offered at no cost.
 Consequently, if

-you submit your article for consideration and you agree to forgo remuneration.
+you submit your article for consideration and it is accepted, you agree to forgo remuneration.

 Submissions are accepted via email.
 By emailing your article to us, you warrant that you have written the article and own the rights to it or own the rights to someone else's work.
 In either case, you agree to grant us the right to publish the work in our newsletter.

 You give us permission to edit your work for reasons not limited to length, style, and clarity and to hold us blameless if we are unable to print the work.